spyked/writer-monkey/README.markdown

 Writer Monkey
 =============

-*Writer Monkey* is an experiment attempting to generate text using Markov chains (resulting in what is basically a [Markov text generator] [1].
+*Writer Monkey* is an experiment at attempting to generate text automatically using Markov chains (resulting in what is basically a [Markov text generator] [1].
 It's designed for purely didactic purposes, so the goal is to have a clean, understandable code base rather than computational efficiency.

 The final result will prove to be nothing more than a clone of [dadadodo] [2] with a few features for normalization of particular data such as texts written